 Outside cylinders –

 Lining Style 5, basically as described above.
 The dimensions did vary slightly, particularly in the position of the lower edge of the panel.
 Generally, on 2 cylinder engines this was just above the level of the lower slide bar while on 4 cylinder engines it was approximately half way between piston rod and lower slide bar.
 A photograph showing the situation would be useful if painting a model.
-(Exact dims required)
+See photos B7, B8 & B9 for Castles and Kings

 Lining Style 3, top, bottom and front edge of the side frames and all edges of the front stretcher.
 The side frame lining runs as far back as the rear wheels and is not confined to just the outside frame portion ahead of the centre pivot.